engyasin/Offline_MOT/Readme.md

 ## Support

 If you have any questions or comments, or if you find any bugs, please open an issue in this project.
 Please feel free to fork the project, and create a pull request, if you have any improvements or bug fixes.
-We welcome all feedback and contributions.
+Additionally, the [contribution instruction](CONTRIBUTING.md) has further details.

 --------------------
 ## Citation Info